yhs0602/Android-Disassembler/README.md

 - Added Hex View and utility calculator.
 - Theme installation is automated.
 - Choose which binary to analyze when the zip/apk has multiple binaries.
-- Choose APK from installed
+- Choose **APK** from installed
+- Search for strings in the binary (*Unfortunately only for ascii characters*)
+- Bytewise analysis (mean, hashes, entropy, g-test, chi-test, autocorrelation) to help determine if the file is encrypted

 # [Themes Download](https://github.com/KYHSGeekCode/Android-Disassembler/tree/master/themes)
  Good themes usually help you recognize some important instructions easily.